-No cross-gender searches are permitted by OYA, absent exigent circumstances, which must be documented.
-Residents shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, other than in exigent circumstances, or when such viewing is incidental to routine cell checks.
-Staff of the opposite gender announce their presence when entering a resident housing unit.
+No cross-gender personal searches (strip, body cavity, pat-down) are permitted by the agency, absent exigent circumstances, which must be documented.
+Crossgender searches with a wand are also documented.
+Residents must shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, other than in exigent circumstances, or when such viewing is incidental to routine cell checks.
+Staff of the opposite gender must announce their presence when entering a resident housing unit or any area in which residents are likely to be showering, performing bodily functions, or changing clothing.
 Staff are forbidden from searching or physically examining a transgender or intersex resident for the sole purpose of determining the resident's genital status.
 If the resident's genital status is unknown, such may be determined amid conversations with the resident, through review of medical records, or, if necessary, by obtaining that information as part of a broader medical examination, conducted in private by a medical practitioner.